 8. I am not a U.S. citizen or permanent resident.
 How do I apply?

-Please visit the International Student page.
+Please visit International Admissions.
 International students are admitted only in the fall semester.
 TOEFL scores are required if your degree is from a non-U.S. college and you are not a citizen of Canada, Great Britain, Australia, New Zealand, or the British West Indies.